tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 # cspell:words  LGBTQ Telos  Iger Chapek
 date: 2022-03-05
 title: Disney's Silence on Gay Youth
-status: Script
+status: Finished
 aka: !!seq
   - "The Silence of the Mouse"
 topics: !!seq
 links: !!seq
   - "https://archive.org/details/james-somerton-youtube-2023-12-03"
   - "https://www.youtube.com/watch?v=J2t3ibyMNVg"
-description: "a video essay on <xyz>."
+description: "a video essay on the 'Don't Say Gay' bill and why Disney is saying nothing."
 notes:
   - odd-characters  # Lots of non-breaking spaces and also a "Left-to-Right Isolate" character U+2066 from a copied tweet
   - script-diff